 Long-term strategies: When saving for more than 5 years, you might consider other deposit or investment options to meet your goals.
 For investments that might have a higher return, there might also be a higher risk.
 You should consider the balance of risk and return when making any investment decision.

-For whichever investment or savings strategy you choose, be sure to review your progress on a regular basis – monthly for short-term objectives, and quarterly or annually for mid- and long-term goals – to make sure you’re on track.
-If you stick to your financial plan, you can reach your goals at all of life’s milestones.
+Whatever investment or savings strategy you choose, be sure to review your progress on a regular basis – monthly for short-term objectives, and quarterly or annually for mid- and long-term goals – to make sure you’re on track.
+Sticking to a savings plan is a smart strategy for reaching important financial milestones.

 We’re committed to your financial success.
 Here you’ll find a wide range of helpful information, interactive tools, practical strategies, and more — all designed to help you increase your financial literacy and reach your financial goals.